RK Lovćen

-Rukometni klub Lovćen is a Montenegrin handball club from Old Royal Capital Cetinje, that plays in Montenegrin First League.
+Rukometni klub Lovćen is a Montenegrin handball club from Old Royal Capital Cetinje, that plays in the Montenegrin First League and the Regional League.

 For decades, Lovćen has been the most successful Montenegrin men's handball club and the only team from Montenegro which won men's handball trophies in the Yugoslav era.
 During the 2001 and 2002, Lovćen played in the EHF Champions League.

 History

 Formed at 1949, Lovćen is among oldest handball clubs in Montenegro.
 During the decades, especially from 80's until today, Lovćen became most successful Montenegrin men's handball club, but the most trophied team from Old Royal Capital Cetinje.
 There is huge number of great Montenegrin, Yugoslav and European players which produced handball school of Lovćen.
 During the decades, Lovćen became most important base of Montenegro men's national handball team players.

 First biggest success, Lovćen made during the start of 80's, when they became permanent member of Yugoslav Second League.
 In the second half of the same decade, Lovćen won the trophy of Second League champion and became first Montenegrin men's handball club which gained promotion to the First League of SFR Yugoslavia.